 These hanging bats Halloween decor truly stand out hanging from the ceiling if you plan to keep the Halloween party indoors!
 But they look just as fun outdoors, hanging from trees and since I used foam paper these hanging bats are also weather proof.
 So you can relax and leave them outside once the party is over; they’ll be fine the next day even in raining nights.

 So if you ever wondered how to make a paper bat you can stop wondering!
 You’ve got a printable bat template that you can use over and over again to make tons of spooky/cute bats every Halloween!
+This bat pattern is free for my craft newsletter subscribers otherwise you can purchase my Halloween bat templates from here!

-- bat template (download from here; free for crafty email subscribers – sign up here)
+- bat template (download from here)

 - black foam sheets